DuncanCasteleyn/DiscordModBot/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Certain libraries used in this project might have been published on a difrent license.
+Certain libraries used in this project might have been published on a different license.